microprediction/microprediction/docs/assets/outwiththeold.md

-## Your Shitty Job
+## Your New Job
-- Long commute to a crime ridden slum
+- Short drive to a beautiful clean office
-- Technology compliance ad absurdum
+- pip install whateverthefuckyouwant
-- Pretentious powerpoint puffins
+- Only ever deal with smart people
-- Windows "operating system"
+- How many 3090s do you need?
-- Sixty page employee handbook
+- Say what you like on social media
-- Soul crushing beaurocracy
+- Get awesome shit done